rcohle/liftoff-assignments/P2-Project_Outline/README.md

 More advanced features I'd like to include are a billing/payment setup that can accept credit cards, Paypal, Google Payments, etc., and a service map utilizing google maps.
 I'd also like to implement a calendar that automatically updates based on information I put into a database.

 ### Features
-Login page for clients
+Login and authentication for clients (customers).
-Client Page with walk history, pictures,
+Client Page with walk history, pictures, schedule, payments due, etc.
+FAQ page including service area, contact information, email link Testimonials/Ratings page with posting access for registered clients only.
+Homepage will have a rotating picture of happy dogs I've walked!

 ### Technologies
-Include Technologies here
+MySQL for storing client login info, appointment details, etc.
+Dropbox or other picture hosting device for pictures Google Maps API for service area
+Javascript or Python+Flask+Jinja

 ### What I'll Have to Learn
-Include what you will need to learn here
+I'll need to learn the Google Maps API and make it interact smoothly with my site.
+I'll need to figure out how to make a ratings system.